Table of Contents

 As a building material, Fernholz says, wood has three critical attributes that make it an excellent choice for sustainable construction: it’s natural, it’s renewable, it’s beautiful.

 “Those attributes provide the opportunity to meet environmental, social, and economic goals,” she says.
-It’s the ability to achieve those three bottom-line goals that makes forest resources and the building materials they provide capable of supporting sustainable, high-performance construction environments.
+It’s the ability to achieve those three bottom-line goals that make forest resources and the building materials they provide capable of supporting sustainable, high-performance construction environments.

 Of course, there is no one-size-fits-all building material, and material selection is all about the requirements of a specific project.
 “It’s important to recognize that all materials have limitations—things they do well, and things they do not so well,” Fernholz says.
 “Wood is an incredibly flexible, innovative material, so often wood is the best material—but not always.”

 Ensuring the sustainability characteristics of whatever building material is being considered for a given project means using tools and methods like life cycle analysis, carbon accounting, and environmental product declarations (EPDS) for building materials to thoroughly investigate environmental certifications and sustainability claims.
 There also are a wide range of certification program resources for wood building products in particular that help quantify the sustainability of the materials.